siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/15-development/1790-how-to-install-angular-14-on-almalinux-a-comprehensive-guide.md

 ---
-title:
+title: "How to Install Angular 14 on AlmaLinux: A Comprehensive Guide"
-linkTitle:
+linkTitle: Install Angular 14
-description:
+description: If you are using AlmaLinux, a robust and enterprise-grade Linux distribution, this guide will walk you through the process of installing and setting up Angular 14 step-by-step.
-date:
+date: 2025-01-08T11:09:29.549Z
 weight: 1790
-slug:
+url: install-angular-14-almalinux-comprehensive-guide
-draft: true
+draft: false
 tags:
    - AlmaLinux
 categories:
    - Linux
    - Linux How-to
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))
 keywords:
    - AlmaLinux
+   - Angular 14
 featured_image: /images/almalinux.webp
 ---
-### How to Install Angular 14 on AlmaLinux: A Comprehensive Guide

 Angular, a widely-used TypeScript-based framework, is a go-to choice for building scalable and dynamic web applications.
 With the release of **Angular 14**, developers enjoy enhanced features such as typed forms, standalone components, and streamlined Angular CLI commands.
 If you’re using AlmaLinux, a robust and enterprise-grade Linux distribution, this guide will walk you through the process of installing and setting up Angular 14 step-by-step.

 ---